rizzoma/rizzoma-export/docs/JSON-format.md

 * preview: _string_, URL of a small thumbnail

 ## Recipient node (type="recipient")
 Also known as "mention".
-This is link to some user.
+This is a link to some user, prepended by the "@" symbol.
 * __email__: _string_, email of the user
 * __name__: _string_, name of the user
 * avatar: _string_, URL of avatar picture